 Take a look at the ingredients we used in this Keto Gingerbread Cookies recipe – remember to look at it carefully in case you wanted to swap some of them out.

-Our sugar free keto gingerbread cookies are low in net carbs and won’t kick you out of ketosis!
+Just like our amazingly simple keto bread recipe, these sugar free keto gingerbread cookies are low in net carbs and won’t kick you out of ketosis!
 We only used healthy, low carb ingredients for this recipe so you’ll be happy with the macros.

 You’ve definitely seen this gluten free, low carb flour in all kinds of ketogenic recipes.
 It’s high in fats and low in net carbs, which makes it perfect if you want to use it instead of regular all purpose flour.

 We’re using a mix of almond flour and coconut flour for this Keto Gingerbread Cookies recipe.
 Mixing both is the best alternative to all purpose flour and will result in chewy Keto Gingerbread Cookies.

 In this recipe, we’re using half a cup of a keto friendly sweetener.
 I don’t suggest using less or more because the amount will also impact the dough itself, but you can swap it for monk fruit sweetener if you’d like.

 Try to stay away from xylitol as well since it raises blood sugar a tiny bit more than other keto friendly, low carb sweeteners.

 We add a tiny bit of this ingredient to help our keto cookies hold their shape and consistency.
 In regular recipes when you’re using all purpose flour, there is a lot of glucose to help with that.

 Make sure you use baking powder and not baking soda – that one needs acid to work at all and we’re not using any in this recipe.
 Adding this ingredient will help Keto Gingerbread Cookies rise a bit and make your cookies softer.